-- Firms are required to comply with the fundamental principles, be independent, and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to Independence. - 600.2 Firms and Network Firms might provide a range of non-assurance services to their Audit Clients, consistent with their skills and expertise.
+- Firms are required to comply with the fundamental principles, be independent, and apply the conceptual framework set out in Section 120 to identify, evaluate and address threats to Independence. - Firms and Network Firms might provide a range of non-assurance services to their Audit Clients, consistent with their skills and expertise.
 Providing non-assurance services to Audit Clients might create threats to compliance with the fundamental principles and threats to Independence. - This section sets out requirements and application material relevant to applying the conceptual framework to identify, evaluate and address threats to Independence when providing non-assurance services to Audit Clients.
-The subsections that follow set out specific requirements and application material that are relevant when a Firm or a Network Firm provides certain types of non-assurance services to Audit Clients and indicate the types of threats that might be created as a result.-Some of the subsections include requirements that expressly prohibit a Firm or Network Firm from providing certain services to an Audit Client in certain circumstances because the threats created cannot be addressed by applying safeguards. - 600.4 Some subsections include requirements that expressly prohibit a Firm or a Network Firm from providing certain services to an Audit Client because the threats created cannot be eliminated and safeguards are not capable of being applied to reduce the threats to an Acceptable Level. - New business practices, the evolution of financial markets and changes in technology are some developments that make it impossible to draw up an all-inclusive list of non-assurance services that Firms and Network Firms might provide to an Audit Client.
+The subsections that follow set out specific requirements and application material that are relevant when a Firm or a Network Firm provides certain types of non-assurance services to Audit Clients and indicate the types of threats that might be created as a result. - Some subsections include requirements that expressly prohibit a Firm or a Network Firm from providing certain services to an Audit Client because the threats created cannot be eliminated and safeguards are not capable of being applied to reduce the threats to an Acceptable Level. - New business practices, the evolution of financial markets and changes in technology are some developments that make it impossible to draw up an all-inclusive list of non-assurance services that Firms and Network Firms might provide to an Audit Client.
 The conceptual framework and the general provisions in this section apply when a Firm proposes to a client to provide a non-assurance service for which there are no specific requirements and application material.